 - What is Open File?

 As part of the process to create these letters and help applicants produce stronger applications, the HPAC requires students applying to graduate schools of health professions to participate in the “Open File” process.
-This process includes providing the Committee with relevant information, including a high school activities paragraph, curriculum vitae, draft personal statement, and answers to a variety of informational interview questions.
+This process includes providing the Committee with relevant information, including a curriculum vitae, draft personal statement, and answers to a variety of informational interview questions.
 This information is then used to craft a committee letter of evaluation.

 As part of the Open File process, the OAA also manages the receipt of all individual letters of support and ultimately submits a full Committee packet directly to the various health professions application services to accompany each student’s application.